 -yeah you absolutely need that and I mean, someday in the future would it be great to see the tools incorporate that sort of stuff?
 Yes, but at the same time, you’ve got to know how your fab works too…

 And you don't want to limit yourself either because you could potentially create self-limiting things that are really irritating...

 So I think we're gonna just keep giving you powerful tools and you guys have to work it out.

 Yeah, the additive processes are very interesting, haven't seen anyone really start pulling off a business model out of it.
-The 3d printing technologies is also very interesting but you can't print copper unfortunately, so they can't - yet at least - so there's some major hurdles there too that they have to go through.
+The 3d printing technologies are also very interesting but you can't print copper, unfortunately, so they can't - yet at least - so there are some major hurdles there too that they have to go through.

 It'll be interesting.
 Well I wanted to shift gears a little bit because you, along with your colleague Randy Clemens here in San Diego, run a really solid Altium user group here and for those listeners that don't know this, Altium User Groups, they have our name in the title but we don't run them - they're completely run by the users, for the users they're very democratic and we just lend support and it's something that we've been talking a lot about here, is that we would like to grow the user community and help people launch groups.
 So can you give us a little bit of background and give us the do's and don'ts maybe, if people that are thinking about starting a local users group from what things have worked, when things maybe haven't worked, and how do we get more people to launch user groups?

 Exactly, you feed them and they show up.
 So we were restarting the group, it had a little bit of a slow start and it's kind of typical.
-I think we had all of three people show up once plus the the huge group of Altium group and San Diego PCB group because we host the location but no I mean our last last attendance was in the 30s somewhere, so it's it's doing real well now.
+I think we had all of three people show up once plus the huge group of Altium group and San Diego PCB group because we host the location but no I mean our last attendance was in the 30s somewhere, so it's doing really well now.